tammet/gkc/Examples/README.md

 This holds for both the simple syntax in the previous examples and the fof formulas to be described next.

-Thus, in fof formulas a capital-letter-starting symbol is a variable even if it is not explicitly quantified: since this will easily be confusing, it is better to avoid such symbols unless they are explicitly quantified.
+Thus, in fof formulas an uppercase-character-starting symbol is a variable even if it is not explicitly quantified.

 You can also use integers like 71 or period-separated decimals like 1.35 as constants.